 Manager

 In our study, the manager represents a person or organisation that has a remit to conserve forest land and the authority to set and implement policy that affects the ability of users to take actions.
 We set the resource population target (which the manager tries to maintain) at the same value as the starting number of trees, and because there was no natural tree regeneration (natural population increase), the manager’s goal is to reduce forest loss as much as possible in every time step.
 These parameters were set to simulate a conservation landscape in which there is pressure on forest resources, and authorities are trying to eliminate, or reduce as much as possible, forest loss.
 This could, for example, represent a protected area which contains both forest and local communities.
-In each time step the manager called the GA and identified a policy, which was reflected in the cost for users to fell trees, that attempted to reduce forest loss as much as possible.
+In each time step, the manager called the GA and identified a policy, which was reflected in the cost for users to fell trees, that attempted to reduce forest loss as much as possible.
 We assumed the manager’s budget reflected the actual budget of the authority, and could represent a monetary budget, available non-monetary resources (e.g., law enforcement resources), or a combination of these.
 In each of the different scenarios, the manager’s budget varied according to the funding scenario we were simulating.
 We assumed that the manager achieved perfect detection of resources, and so there was no error associated with the observation submodel.
 This was to keep the simulations as simple as possible.
 In the age of free, high resolution satellite imagery that is available every few weeks, it is not implausible that the manager has near-perfect deforestation detection over a landscape.

 Scenarios